meltyourface/blank/posts/Orphism/Orphic-Theurgic-Practices-A-Comprehensive-Guide/index.md

 **Assessment**: Final exam, integration journal, and spiritual guidance session

-Course Materials: Core texts, hymns, practical exercises, and historical accounts of Orphism.
+**Course Materials**: Core texts, hymns, practical exercises, and historical accounts of Orphism.
 Experiential activities include rituals, divination readings, and networking with other practitioners.
 Assessment methods encompass quizzes, journals, presentations, and other activities that support the learning experience.